Federal court jury convicts man accused of killing Utah deputy in 2010

 Greathouse, 40, who denied involvement in the slaying, was found dead from an overdose in a Las Vegas hotel room April 22, 2010.

-Last week, Roman again testified in his own defense at the trial, and again claimed Greathouse, was the real shooter.
+Last week, Roman again testified in his own defense, and again claimed Greathouse was the real shooter.

+Defense attorney Stephen McCaughey said he is sure there will be an appeal.
+He said it was not fair to try someone twice for the same crime but acknowledged the courts have ruled the second trial did not amount to double jeopardy.

-Assistant U.S. Attorney Trina Higgins had argued to a jury that Roman killed Fox at about 1 a.m. on Jan.
+Assistant U.S. Attorney Trina Higgins said Roman killed Fox at about 1 a.m. on Jan.
 5, 2010, to avoid apprehension for a drug crime.
 After his arrest, Roman gave a detailed account of his crime to police, and the physical evidence backs up his confession, Higgins said.

 "It all fits," Higgins said.
 "Every piece of evidence fits."